andrewbaxter/good-ormning/readme.md

 }
 ```

-And can be used like
+And can be used like:

 ```rust,ignore
 fn main() {